itsron143/MSHACKSubmission/README.md

 # MSHACKSubmission

-Dr. PHIL
+## Dr. Phil

 Uses current location/selected location and provide insights into the services around the location and also rate the existing healthcare infrastructure and provide SOS features.
 Use exploratory data analysis to gain higher insights.

-Backend on flask and azure.
+Backend on flask and deployed using azure.